 Setting the correct number is easy.
 By doing a few tests by stopping at various speeds, you start to feel how the trailer is responding.
 The light on the control knob also gives great feedback.
 Blue means no braking is occurring, purple medium amounts and red maximum braking.
 If the control is set too low the light may be blue when it should be red or purple, and vice versa.

-In proportional mode the Tow-Pro Elite senses the inertia of the braking vehicle and applies the brakes a little or a lot.
+In proportional mode, the REDARC Tow-Pro Elite senses the inertia of the braking vehicle and applies the brakes a little or a lot.
 The overall feeling is that the vehicle and trailer brakes operate together in harmony.
 The result is much smoother braking, and it spreads the work (and heat) across all the available brakes.

 The user-controlled mode is for off-roading, and you’ll likely only need it in certain circumstances.
 You’ll want the control knob light to be green now.
 To do this stop, switch the Tow-Pro button to ‘0’, press your foot on the brake and then press the button twice in one second.
 Simply follow the same process again to return to proportional mode.